barriosnahuel/piseis/README.md

 ###PRO tips!

 - To run all checks at once simply run:
-    > grunt check
+    > npm test

 ##jQuery plugin